"

 Owner of a food truck serving a customer

-The owner of a food truck serving a customer
+The owner of a food truck is serving a customer

 A final note about the scenario above, the retailer is actually a customer of the manufacturer (product supplier or vendor); therefore, the manufacturer also has the desire to keep the relationship positive with their customer (the retailer).
 If the manufacturer did not satisfy the retailer’s customers by offering a free replacement part with express shipping, the retailer’s customers would become angry at the retailer (the place they purchased from).
 If this situation occurs often, the retailer will most likely search for a different product supplier or at least stop purchasing that product from that specific supplier.
 So, it is not only important to keep individual customers happy in business-to-consumer sales (B-2-C), but it is also important for businesses to keep their business customers satisfied in business-to-business sales (B-2-B).

-In subsequent chapters, you will learn about providing customer service in both a face-to-face retail environment as well as in a contact center environment, and about managing customer service teams and customer service technologies.
+In subsequent chapters, you will learn about providing customer service in both a face-to-face retail environment and a contact center environment, and about managing customer service teams and customer service technologies.

 Watch the “Poor versus Great Customer Service” YouTube video below for an example of what bad service looks like compared to good service.[1]
 Transcript for “Poor vs Great Customer Service” Video [PDF–New Tab].
 Closed captioning is available on YouTube.